frextrite/Data-Structures-Algorithms-Hacktoberfest-2K19/README.md

 4. Language folder and file names should be lowercase.
 5. Documented code is preferred (don't forget the space and time complexity of your code!)
 6. Only 1 Data Structure/Algorithm per issue/pull request
+7. Every PR should mention which issue it closes
+8. PRs without issues/Spam PRs will be marked as `invalid` as it is against Hacktoberfest code of conduct.